 'F*ck off Pogba' - Man Utd midfielder booed by fans in Stretford End as he is substituted vs Norwich

-Paul Pogba was booed off the field by some Manchester United supporters following his substitution in Saturday's Premier League clash with Norwich City, with fans reportedly telling the France international to "f*** off" from the Stretford End of Old Trafford.
+Paul Pogba was booed off the field by some Manchester United supporters following his substitution in Saturday's Premier League win over Norwich City, with fans telling the France international to "f*ck off" from the Stretford End of Old Trafford.

-The midfield playmaker has struggled to leave his mark this term, first under Ole Gunnar Solskjaer and then Ralf Rangnick, with the World Cup winner previously tipped to leave the Red Devils on a free transfer in the summer.
+The midfielder has struggled to leave his mark this term, first under Ole Gunnar Solskjaer and then Ralf Rangnick, with the World Cup winner previously tipped to leave the Red Devils on a free transfer in the summer.

-Reports that United have tabled an offer of an extension that would make him their higest-paid player in recent weeks however have stoked ire among parts of the club's fanbase, who were quick to voice their displeasure after he exited the pitch following his performance against the Canaries.
+Reports that United have tabled an offer of an extension that would make him their highest-paid player in recent weeks, however, have stoked ire among parts of the club's fanbase, who were quick to voice their displeasure after he exited the pitch following his performance against the Canaries.

 Editors' Picks